hoodiehq/editorial/README.md

 Here you will find a growing repository of documentation for the Editorial Team.
 From how to submit a PR to the blog, to how to write a TGIF!
 (Thank Gallileo, Gauss and Grohl It's Friday!) post, to the language we use when writing for Hoodie.
 We want to write everything possible to ensure everyone who wants to write for Hoodie, can. :ok_woman:

+You can also take a look at our [wiki](https://github.com/hoodiehq/editorial/wiki) for editorial resources like the [style guide](https://github.com/hoodiehq/editorial/wiki/Hoodie-Language-Style-Guide) and [glossary](https://github.com/hoodiehq/editorial/wiki/Glossary-of-common-terms).

 ## How can I get involved?

 Take a look at [our contribution guide](CONTRIBUTING.md#joining-the-hoodie-editorial-team).
 We're looking for people of all sorts, so don't be afraid to get involved.
 If you're passionate about contributing to a great community, we want you! :yellow_heart: